usdnet/solana-wallet/README.md

 const tokenMint = new PublicKey('EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v'); // USDC
 const recipient = new PublicKey('RecipientAddressHere');

-// Send 100 tokens (with 6 decimals)
-const signature = await wallet.sendToken(connection, tokenMint, recipient, 100, {
+// Send 100 tokens (human 6 decimals).
+The wallet converts this to the smallest unit using `decimals`. const signature = await wallet.sendToken(connection, tokenMint, recipient, 100, {
   decimals: 6, // Optional: auto-detected if not provided });